flashbots/flashbots-docs/docs/flashbots-protect/rpc/fast-mode.md

 If you think your transaction might revert, or if being at the top of the block matters a lot to you, you should use Flashbots Protect without fast mode.

 ## Note
 Fast mode transaction does not have 25 blocks limit, It will be sent to miner's private transaction mempool.
-Transaction remains there until either included or evicted.Miners might have their own eviction period.
+Transaction remains there until either included or evicted, Default eviction period is 3 days but miners might have their own eviction period.